vanjazeli/gulp-vanilla-starter/README.md

 ## Features

 - **Gulp Automation**: Automate repetitive tasks and streamline your development workflow using Gulp.
-- **Babel Support**: Write modern JavaScript code using the latest ECMAScript standards and let Babel transpile it for maximum browser compatibility.
 - **Sass Compilation**: Compile your SASS or SCSS files into optimized and browser-compatible CSS stylesheets.
 - **Sass Linting**: Catch errors, avoid repetition, enforce coding standards, and improve the quality of your Sass or SCSS code with Sass linting.
 - **Autoprefixer**: Automatically add vendor prefixes to your CSS properties for improved browser compatibility.
 - **ESLint**: Ensure your JavaScript code follows best practices, catches errors, and enforces coding standards with ESLint integration.
+- **JS Bundling**: Makes sure to bundle all of your JavaScript code into one file.
+- **Babel Support**: Write modern JavaScript code using the latest ECMAScript standards and let Babel transpile it for maximum browser compatibility.
 - **Iconfont Generation**: Generate custom icon fonts, allowing for easy integration of icons into your project.
 - **Code formatting**: Maintain consistent code formatting.
 Customize formatting rules using .prettierrc and ignore specific files or directories with .prettierignore.
 - **Optimization and Minification**: Optimize and minify your CSS, and JavaScript files for improved performance.